opticsensors/pool-playing-robot/README.md

 ### Fliper design:

-- **Why a flipper mechanism was developed?**: The cue ball impact subsystem was designed to be a flipper mechanism becasue, otherwise, the vertical postion of linear actuator had to be controlled:
+- **Why a flipper mechanism was developed?**: Because it requires one less degree of freedom, hence, on less motor.

 | 2 DOF | 1 DOF |
 |:------------:|:---------:|